Oops and Daisies

 Butterfly with a torn wing.

-This Summer my kids and I took care of a caterpillar, but when it broke out of its chrysalis, it tried to fly too soon.
+This summer my kids and I took care of a caterpillar, but when it broke out of its chrysalis, it tried to fly too soon.

 Not everything in life needs to happen right now in this moment.
-In our modern day of immediate satisfaction we’re so used to getting what we want right now.
+In our modern day of immediate satisfaction, we’re so used to getting what we want right now.
 But there’s beauty to slowness.
-There’s beauty in taking time, to beating our wings and letting them dry until they — and we — are really ready to take flight.
+There’s beauty in taking time, to beating our wings and letting them dry until they — and we — are ready to take flight.

 I’m working on slowing down, even now that my back is better.
 I’m working on taking breaks, and, this is important, giving myself permission to do so.
-It helps that I feel my most at peace, and my most creative, when I slow down and just take a break… but it still takes practice.
+It helps that I feel my most at peace, and my most creative, when I slow down and just take a break…but it still takes practice.

 It’s hard when I see the mess growing in the house.
 It’s hard when I think of the things I want to do with my business and my writing.
 It’s hard when I feel like I’m choosing between playing with the kids, or getting chores done.
 There’s a reason I write about the “pursuit of work/life/harmony.”
 Because the juggling act?
 It can be hard.